kubernetes/community/contributors/devel/sig-testing/verify-tests.md

 Individual verification tests also can be found in vestigial shell scripts at `hack/verify-*.sh`.

 Most verification tests are self-explanatory.
-`verify-golint` and `verify-gofmt`, for instance, fail when a contribution does not adhere to lint and formatting conventions.
+`verify-govet`, for instance, performs `go vet` checks, which [defends against common mistakes](https://golang.org/cmd/vet/).
+The verification tests fails when `go vet` produces any findings.
 More complex verification tests are described below.

 ### `verify-govet-levee`